pinco227/dublin-hills/README.md

   * [Balsamiq](https://balsamiq.com/) for creating [wireframes](#wireframes).
 - Media
   * [Inkscape](https://inkscape.org/) for creating the logo.
-  * [Photopea](https://www.photopea.com/) online photo editor tool for creating the BER rating labels.
+  * [Photopea](https://www.photopea.com/) online photo editor tool for creating the BER rating labels and for editing the site plan and the site entrance sign.
 - Other
   * [Colormind.io](http://colormind.io/bootstrap/) as a tool for color palette testing.